Issues

 Use the filters at the top of the issues page to narrow down:

-• Severity - Filter by critical, high, medium, or low
+- Severity - Filter by high, medium, low, or unknown

 After the linked page opens, use your browser back button or return to the issue to keep triage moving.
 This helps reduce confusion when you move between the source page and the issue evidence during investigation.